Hackplayers/evil-winrm/README.md

 sudo cp -f readline.so /usr/lib/x86_64-linux-gnu/ruby/2.7.0/readline.so
 ```

-#### Method 2 (Install ruby to use it only for evil-winrm using rbenv)
+#### Method 2 (Install ruby to use it only for evil-winrm-ai using rbenv)

 Let's suppose that you want ruby 2.7.1 on a Debian based Linux and you are using zsh.
 This script will automatize it.
-You'll need to launch it from the same dir where evil-winrm.rb and Gemfile is located (the evil-winrm created dir after a git clone for example):
+You'll need to launch it from the same dir where evil-winrm-ai.rb and Gemfile is located (the evil-winrm created dir after a git clone for example):

 ```
 #!/usr/bin/env zsh